agrueneberg/Corser/README.md

 An uppercase whitelist of methods.
 If the request uses a method that is not in this list, it will not be handled by CORS.

+Setting a value here will overwrite the list of default simple methods.
+To not lose them, concat the methods you want to add with `corser.simpleMethods`: `corser.simpleMethods.concat(["PUT", "DELETE"])`.

 Default: simple methods (`GET`, `HEAD`, `POST`).

 ##### `requestHeaders`

 A case-insensitive whitelist of request headers.
 If the request uses a request header that is not in this list, it will not be handled by CORS.

+Setting a value here will overwrite the list of default simple request headers.
+To not lose them, concat the request headers you want to add with `corser.simpleRequestHeaders`: `corser.simpleRequestHeaders.concat(["Authorization"])`.

 Default: simple request headers (`Accept`, `Accept-Language`, `Content-Language`, `Content-Type`, `Last-Event-ID`).

 ##### `responseHeaders`

 A case-insensitive whitelist of response headers.
 Any response header that is not in this list will be filtered out by the user-agent (the browser).

+Setting a value here will overwrite the list of default simple response headers.
+To not lose them, concat the response headers you want to add with `corser.simpleResponseHeaders`: `corser.simpleResponseHeaders.concat(["ETag"])`.

 Default: simple response headers (`Cache-Control`, `Content-Language`, `Content-Type`, `Expires`, `Last-Modified`, `Pragma`).